-- Does the proposed project provide education and outreach programs specified in the RFA? - Does the project provide the required access or navigation to preventive services following educational activities?
-Are partnerships with service providers clearly and convincingly described? - Are the overall program approach and strategy clearly described and supported by established theory and practice as well as evidence-based interventions?
-Are the base of evidence and any necessary adaptations clearly explained and referenced? - Are the proposed objectives and activities feasible within the duration of the award?
-Has the applicant convincingly demonstrated the short- and long-term impacts of the project? - Is the priority population as well as culturally appropriate methods to reach the priority population clearly described?
-Are barriers for the population clearly described, and are plans to provide culturally appropriate education to overcome these barriers clearly addressed? - Does the program leverage partners and resources to maximize the reach of the program proposed?
+- Does the proposed project provide services specified in the RFA? - Are the overall program approach, strategy, and design clearly described and supported by established theory and practice?
+Are the proposed objectives and activities feasible within the duration of the award?
+Has the applicant convincingly demonstrated the shortand long-term impacts of the project? - Are possible barriers addressed and approaches for overcoming them proposed? - Are the priority population and culturally appropriate methods to reach the priority population clearly described? - If applicable, does the application demonstrate the availability of resources and expertise to provide case management, including followup for abnormal results and access to treatment? - Does the program leverage partners and resources to maximize the reach of the services proposed?
 Does the program leverage and complement other state, federal, and nonprofit grants?